-Understanding Tuition, Cost & Value
+Understanding Tuition, Cost, and Value

 More and more, the costs of study abroad programs are rising and many question how program rates are determined.
 We offer the following to help you understand SAS tuition and fees, the resources we depend on to operate, our special nature as a non-profit, our growing financial aid initiative, and the value of our program compared to other study abroad options.

-Semester at Sea is the premier global program for study abroad and has a nearly 50-year successful history and 60,000 program participants.
+Semester at Sea is the premier global program for study abroad and has a over 50-year successful history and 68,000 program participants.
 While it is critically important that we continue working to control costs and make our program affordable to every qualified applicant, it is also important that we never do anything to weaken our education program or our health and safety standards in an effort to make it less expensive.